arkokoley/manas/spec.md

 11. **middleware**: Provider middleware system

 ### Circular Import Resolution
-The framework has several circular import issues that need to be resolved:
+The framework uses several techniques to resolve circular import issues:

-1. **llm.py ↔ providers/base.py**: The main circular dependency is between LLMNode needing
-   provider registration and providers needing BaseLLMProvider

-2. **providers/base.py ↔ providers/provider.py**: Separating provider interface from registration

-To resolve these issues:
-1. Extract BaseLLMProvider into providers/provider.py
-2. Keep provider registration in providers/base.py
+1. **Protocol-Based Architecture**: Using Protocol classes to define interfaces separate from implementations.

+2. **Factory Pattern**: Centralizing component creation in factory modules that import specific implementations.

+3. **Runtime Imports**: Deferring imports to runtime when necessary.

+4. **Registration System**: Using decorator-based registration to decouple component definition from use.

+Implementation details:
+- `LLMProviderProtocol` in `providers/protocol.py` defines provider interface
+- `register_provider` decorator in `providers/factory.py` handles registration
+- `create_provider` function in `providers/factory.py` creates instances
+- `BaseLLMProvider` in `providers/base.py` provides common functionality
-3. Have specific providers import from provider.py, not base.py
+- Specific providers import from `protocol.py` and `factory.py`, not vice versa

-4. Import PROVIDERS registry at runtime in LLMNode initialization
+This pattern is also applied to vector stores and other extensible components.

 ## Validation & Configuration